Current version: 0.5

 - Privatisation of public spaces - while there is a veneer of proprietary, advertising-based social networks providing ‘public’ spaces for discourse, the amount of information available to the open web is shrinking, and the company that owns the network has absolute control over participation within it.

-Pushing back against this is a range of decentralised social networks, such as Diaspora*, Mastodon, and Synereo which attempt to put control back into the hands of users.
+Pushing back against this is a range of decentralised social networks, such as Mastodon, Pleroma, and Pixelfed which attempt to put control back into the hands of users.
 With Mastodon, for example, users choose to join a particular instance based on affinity group or serendipity.
 Their updates are shared with their instance but can also be ‘federated’ to the wider network of Mastodon servers and, indeed, any system based upon the protocol that underpins it.

 The value of decentralised networks is that, while technical interoperability must be maintained for updates to be federated, connecting together instances allows for a flourishing of local context and colour.
 Mastodon provides options to the user to choose an instance based on, for example: the language(s) that you speak; the number of people on the instance; whether or not they allow advertising and/or NSFW content; and even whether you can co-own the instance.